jonatas/ideia.me/resume.md

 # Interesting activities on career

+* Computer vision for biometrics
+* Performance benchmarking, development and research
 * Distributed architecture and parallel processing
 * debugging and performance tuning on
   * High frequency algorithms - JVM (Java Virtual Machine).